Charles is a US Army Cavalry Veteran from 1993-2005. He has served stateside in support of several missions throughout his military career.

 NOTE: The "ex" has been really supportive in this whole ordeal.
 My surprise.
 I can't thank her enough.
 I am able to see my daughter every day now instead of every other weekend.
 There are many positive effects as well as negative ones in this transition.
 The biggest one is reinvigorating the relationship with my Daughter since the divorce.

 OK, back to the story.
 Selecting the spot to park was important.
 I wanted something as close to level as possible and I didn't want any dead trees or limbs near or hanging over the RV.
-Location selection is important, I also needed to be close to the water/sewer and electric.
-I finally settled on a spot that was 100' from the water supply, 25' from the power supply and 50' from the septic system access cover.
+Location selection is important.
+I also needed to be close to the water/sewer and electric.
+I finally settled on a spot that was 100' from the water supply, 25' from the power supply, and 50' from the septic system access cover.
 Luckily the septic tank had an inspection hole that was an exact fit for my sewer hose!
 Very important.
-I purchased: 2 50' Camco drinking water hoses and insulated them with 3/4" foam insulation and Gorilla tape.
-In freezing weather, I have been leaving a faucet on slightly to keep the water moving and prevent freeze ups.
+I purchased: 2-50' Camco drinking water hoses and insulated them with 3/4" foam insulation and Gorilla tape to prevent the hoses from freezing.
+When the temperature dips below freezing, I have been leaving a faucet running slightly to keep the water moving and prevent freeze ups.
 Only one freeze up in a month because I shut off the faucet by mistake.
 Duh!

-I really wish I could have done this in the Spring in order to have a little more time to prepare for the quickly approaching Winter.
+I really wish I could have done this in the Spring.
+It would have provided a little more time to prepare for the quickly approaching Winter.
 It is what it is.
 Initially, the RV was comfortable.
-40 to 50-degree weather isn't too bad.
+40 to 50-degree weather isn't too bad and I was able to keep the camper relatively comfortable.
 I started with two 30 lb. propane tanks and had hoped to use the RV's furnace as my primary heat source.
 I quickly found that this was going to get costly.
+The RV furnace used a ton of propane, was loud and ran constantly.
 The first time the temps dipped to below freezing, the furnace ran almost non stop overnight.
 The RV was drafty, the floor was freezing and the ceiling was HOT!

-Now that the draft issue was handled, I purchased a mid-sized ceramic heater, I set the thermostat on it at 65 on the low (750 watts) setting and it pretty much keeps the RV at a constant 72 degrees no matter what the temp is outside.
-With these basic necessities out of the way, the only thing left to do was start living!
+Now that the draft issue was handled, I purchased a mid-sized ceramic heater.
+Don't waste your money.
+I set the thermostat on it at 65 on the low (750 watts) setting and it pretty much kept the area in front of it warm.
+The best heater I was able to find was a portable oil filled radiator heater.
+The heat provided was warm and steady.
+It was able to keep the RV warm in the coldest weather.
+With these basic necessities out of the way, the only thing left to do was start living.

 Pros and Cons